 Over the last decade, some of Sylvia’s prior appointments has been of Janne Nolan Nuclear Security Fellow at the Truman Center, CSIS Nuclear Scholar and a Mid-Career Fellow, India-US Fellow at New America, Accelerator Initiative Fellow at the Stanley Center for Peace and Security, a Scoville Fellow at the Nuclear Threat Initiative, and a Visiting Fellow at the Center for Nonproliferation Studies.
 She also worked in New Delhi at the Observer Research Foundation on India-US defence and security ties.

 Her publications include chapters in books, articles in journals, and commentaries/opinion pieces.
-She has been invited to present papers, deliver talks and participate in crisis simulation and Track II dialogues at various national and international forums like the Ford Foundation, Columbia University, Stanford University, Council on Foreign Relations, the Comprehensive Nuclear Test Ban Treaty Organization (CTBTO), the United States Strategic Command, Air Force Technical Applications Center Patrick Air Force Base (Florida), Asia-Pacific Center for Security Studies, Asia Foundation, and Lawrence Livermore National Laboratory among others.
-Her publications include chapters in books, articles in journals, and commentaries/opinion pieces and she was featured in Women in Foreign Policy.
-Mishra holds a B.A. in Political Science from Hindu College, University of Delhi; MSc in International Relations from London School of Economics and Political Science and M.A. in Nonproliferation and Terrorism Studies from the Middlebury Institute of International Studies.
+She has been invited to present papers, deliver talks, and participate in crisis simulation and Track II dialogues at various national and international forums.
+Mishra holds a B.A. in Political Science from Hindu College, University of Delhi, an MSc in International Relations from the London School of Economics and Political Science, and an M.A. in Nonproliferation and Terrorism Studies from the Middlebury Institute of International Studies.
 She is currently completing Ph.D. at the Department of Defence, Kings College London.